EttusResearch/uhd/tools/dissectors/README.txt

     $ cmake ..
     $ make && make install

    This will build and install the CHDR dissector.
+By default, the RFNOC_CHDR_WIDTH is 64, but you can change it by setting the desired width like so:

+   $ cmake .. -DRFNOC_CHDR_WIDTH=512

 3. To build and install the other dissectors, re-run the commands like so: